 People come in all colors - to an extent.
-You wouldn't expect to see a human with naturally blue skin.
-But that's the case for the Blue Fugates.
+Still, you wouldn't expect to see a human with naturally blue skin, but that's the case for the Blue Fugates.
 Who are the Blue Fugates?
 The title refers to members of the Fugate family of eastern Kentucky, particularly those who lived in the early- to mid-20th century.
 And according to firsthand accounts, the title is no exaggeration.

-Blue skin is often seen as something not quite human: the Scottish Blue Men of the Minch, the Hindu god Krishna, even Smurfs all have it.
+Blue skin is often seen as something not quite human, from the Scottish Blue Men of the Minch to the Hindu god Krishna.
 But the Fugates are mortal, and however wild they may seem, these facts about the Blue Fugates of Kentucky are nothing but the total truth.

 The Fugate family first settled in Kentucky in 1820.
-Martin Fugate and his wife Elizabeth Smith came to Troublesome Creek, an out-of-the-way region of Appalachia.
-According to some sources, Fugate was blue himself, though this has been disputed.
-Whatever his color, his offspring ended up with an unusual appearance: his son Zachariah was born with blue skin, and so were three more of their seven children.
+Martin Fugate and his wife, Elizabeth Smith, came to Troublesome Creek, an out-of-the-way region of Appalachia.
+According to family stories, Martin Fugate was blue himself.
+Even if this wasn't true, his offspring ended up with an unusual appearance: his son Zachariah was born with blue skin, and so were three more of their seven children.

 Due to the isolated nature of the community, the Fugate's neighbors knew about the "blue people," but few outsiders did.

 So, where did that blue color come from?
 The Fugates had a genetic defect that resulted in a condition called methemoglobinemia, which means their blood didn't carry as much oxygen around the body.
-This makes the blood darker, which in turn causes the skin of white people to appear blue, and their lips to look purple.
-In addition, arterial blood looks chocolate brown rather than red.
+This makes the blood darker, which in turn causes the skin of Caucasians to appear blue, and their lips to look purple.
+In addition, arterial blood looks chocolate-brown rather than red.

-People with methemoglobinemia have higher levels of methemoglobin in their blood; they may have 10-20 percent, versus the average person's one percent.
+People with methemoglobinemia have higher levels of methemoglobin in their blood; they may have 10-20%, versus the average person's less than 1%.
 The Fugates' very blood was different from that of their neighbors.